zer0cache/matic-docs/docs/contribute/writing-style.md

 ## Structure

-Documents should be organized by sections.
+Documents should be organized in sections.
 Each section should be responsible for presenting a theme or topic.
 Within each section, one or multiple paragraphs will exist.
 Each paragraph should convey only one thought.
 Try to avoid repeating the same thoughts in different sections, and split paragraphs that have multiple points of discussion.